• Skip to primary navigation

 Phuang Maalai and the Dashboard Buddha’s are one of the first instances of Thai culture most visitors witness, and the purpose of the Dashboard Buddha’s and the Phuang Malai is to make the travelers journey safer.
 The garland of flowers is usually hung upon the drivers rear-view mirror.

 Assorted Buddhist and Hindu amulets and figurines adorn the inside of vehicles to ward off evil and literally to protect the occupants.
-Phuang Malai have a different purpose, they are offered to the goddess of travel (Mae Yanang).
-In much the same way, and for the same purpose as boats throughout Thailand have their prow adorned with brightly colored ribbons, to ask that the journey goddess assures a safe passage.
+Phuang Malai have a different purpose, they are offered to Mae Yanang, the guardian spirit of vehicles and travel.
+In much the same way, boats throughout Thailand have their prows adorned with brightly colored ribbons, asking Mae Yanang to ensure a safe passage.

 The notion that Phuang Malai are offered to the journey goddess (Mae Yanang) is not well documented, and much of it stems from hearsay.
 Please feel free to offer a more appropriate description, use the comments box to add your input.